This post may contain affiliate links. Please read our disclosure policy.

 Last year we were at an amusement park in December, and we bought a family ornament there with every family member’s name on it.
 It’s a favorite now!
 You can get one of these personalized Christmas ornaments here.

-For a handmade ornament idea, try these!
+For an easy but cute handmade ornament idea, try these!

 Advent Calendar